ultimosparc/lfcs_exam/Storage_Management.md

 	Home of root user

 	/var
 	For variable data that changes frequently.
-Logs, spool directories (for mail and cron), transient 	  data for cache (e.g. packages) , lock files (linked to /run/lock), Datenbanken usw
+Logs, spool directories (for mail and cron), transient 	  data for cache (e.g. packages) , lock files (linked to /run/lock), Datenbanken , loffile usw

 	/run
 	Pseudo-fs.
 For transient data that contains runtime information as lock files